 With roots, just developed, it is not necessary (or convenient) to soak.
 You may have to remove some leaves to ensure a good balance between the leaf surface and the area of water absorption by the roots.

 In the spring, when the plants are actively growing, it is the best season to do, layering, aerial, but they can be done, throughout, the whole year, as long as the plant is still growing.

 In the spring/summer the bark peels off so well that sometimes I remove it in the knot area.
 This way I can use the knot (and its bud) to make, a patch graft and the layer will still work.

-Another layer that escaped me for several months.
+Another layer escaped me for several months.
 The container and the film kept the roots alive.
 In this case.
 I have placed the container close to the ground, after removing it.
 No, I have cut the branch.

 Then.
 I have put more soil in the pot.
 Allowing roots to develop in the soil before cutting.
 This ball of the root was pre-soaked for a few minutes.
 Thanks for viewing.
 See my other videos.